Tension Rod Shoe Storage for Your Closet

 Here is how the tension rod magic works for shoe organization:

-To use a tension rod, simply twist the end of the rod to release the spring and continue to twist until you get the width that you want.
+To use tension rods, simply twist the top of the rods to release the spring and continue to twist until you get the width that you want.

-Take two tension rods and install them horizontally in your closet area designated for shoes.
+Take a couple of tension rods and install them horizontally in your closet area designated for shoes.

 The heavier your shoes, the wider you will want the tension rods to be.